 photograph by James Kelly

-I was born in a blizzard, during a lunar eclipse and have lived in Rhode Island for most of my life.
-The Northeastern seasons are in constant flux.
-The ocean spray and air mix, the woods are full of unseen life.
-These natural phenomena, along with the New England transcendentalists’ foundational respect for nature and working with ones’ hands, have shaped my thought and art making.
-Although my first professional ambition was to be a wildlife rehabilitator, I became a photographer and animator.
-My work still engages with the obscure boundary between the living and the dead and I view art making as something wild with an unpredictable life of its own.
+Hannah Subotnick grew up in New England.
+The flux of seasons, the unseen life in the woods, the mix of ocean spray and air were ever-present.
+These natural phenomena, along with the New England transcendentalists’ foundational respect for nature and working with ones’ hands, shaped her thought and art making.
+An early desire to be a wildlife rehabilitator transformed into a love for photography and animation.
+She views art making as something wild with an unpredictable life of its own.

 Hannah has taught at the Rhode Island School of Design, Stanford University and the University of Rhode Island.
 She is currently a Visiting Assistant Professor of Art at Colby College.